ZipingXu/zipingxu.github.io/_pages/about.md

 I obtained my PhD degree in Statistics from University of Michigan advised by Professor [Ambuj Tewari](https://ambujtewari.github.io).
 Before joining University of Michigan, I obtained my B.S. degree in Data Science from Peking University in 2018, where I was advised by Professor [Song Xi Chen](https://www.songxichen.com).

-**Research Interests.** My primary research interests lie in developing sequential decision-making approaches and theories for digital and mobile Health.
-My works include designing sample-efficient learning methods, inference methods for adaptively collected data, and transfer/multitask learning approaches to address the continual nature of health applications.
+**Research Interests.** My primary research interests lie in the theory and practice in developing sequential decision-making approach for **digital and mobile health**.
+My works include designing *sample-efficient online learning* methods, *statistical inference* methods for adaptively collected data, and *transfer/multitask learning* approaches to address the continual nature of health applications.

 **I am on the 2024-2025 academic job market and would be happy to discuss any opportunities!**